SivaramKanagaraj/DataZymes-Pre-Interview-Python-/README.md

 # Description:

-Step-1: Used beautifulsoup to scrap the data from the give website and made dataframe for following variables,
+Step-1: Used beautifulsoup to scrap the data from the give website and made dataframe for following variables:

-Overview
+Overview,
-Full Name
+Full Name,
-Years in practice
+Years in practice,
-Language
+Language,
-Office location
+Office location,
-Hospital Affiliation
+Hospital Affiliation,
-Specialties
+Specialties,
-sub specialties
+sub specialties,
-Education and medical training
+Education and medical training,
-Certification and licensure
+Certification and licensure,

 Step-2: Integrated python and Elasticsearch